uhppoted/uhppoted-mqtt/documentation/greengrass/clean.md

 3. Revoke the certificates
 4. Delete the _UhppotedGreengrassThingPolicy_ and _GreengrassTESCertificatePolicyUhppotedGreengrassCoreTokenExchangeRoleAliasInfo_
    policies
+5. Delete the certificates
+6. Delete the UhppotedGreengrassCoreTokenExchangeRoleAlias role alias
-5. Delete the deployments
+7. Delete the deployments

 ### AWS IAM

 1. Delete the _uhppoted-greengrass_ user
 2. Delete the _uhppoted-greengrass_ group
-3. Delete the _Greengrass_ServiceRole_ role
+3. Delete the _Greengrass_ServiceRole_ and _UhppotedGreengrassTokenExchangeRole_ roles
 4. Delete the _uhppoted-greengrass_ and _UhppotedGreengrassTokenExchangeRoleAccess_ policies